 Can I admit something?
 I had only cooked beans from scratch once before testing this recipe.
 And that’s because I’m not usually the type to prep dinners hours ahead of time, or make large quantities of food for later use.

 However, I recognize the merit in cooking your own beans from scratch.
 For starters, a lot of canned products are heavy in salt and often contain preservatives and other additives (such as BPA) that aren’t so great for you in large quantities.
 Not to mention, cooking your own beans is considerably cheaper, making it far more cost effective than buying canned.

-Many traditional Mexican pinto bean recipes require bacon or ham hocks to prepare, but to keep mine plant-based, I relied on vegetable broth, garlic, onion, and diced tomatoes and green chilies.
-And for even more flavor, I added chili powder, cumin, and chipotle peppers in adobo sauce.
+Many traditional Mexican pinto bean recipes require bacon or ham hocks to prepare, but to keep ours plant-based, we relied on vegetable broth, garlic, onion, and diced tomatoes with green chilies, chili powder, cumin, and chipotle peppers in adobo sauce.